dansmyers/IntroToCS/Projects/6-Final_Project/README.md

 - Hangman, or any similar word guessing game.
 Wordle, however, is more interesting and acceptable.
 - Other simple pen and paper games are acceptable a long as they require some real effort and thinking on your part.
 Rule of thumb: If an AI can one-shot it, I don't want to grade it.
-- Text-based quizzes in Python like Challenge Project 1.
+- Text-based quizzes in Python like Project 2.

 ## Tips